Corporate Governance Policy

 4. Capital policy

-In addition to these efforts, we will continue to reduce non-trading assets including the number of cross-shareholdings, and when large-scale asset sales occur or in any similar situations, we will consider shareholder returns by comprehensively taking into account various factors including the financial plan, and we will aim to increase capital efficiency and improve ROE, etc. over the medium to long term.
+In addition to these efforts, we will continue to reduce non-operating assets including the number of cross-shareholdings, and when large-scale asset sales occur or in any similar situations, we will consider shareholder returns after comprehensively taking into account various factors including the financial plan, and we will aim to increase capital efficiency and improve ROE, etc. over the medium to long term.
+5. Cross-Shareholdings

 6. Related party transactions